videojs/videojs-playlist/docs/api.md

   * `poster` (`string`, optional): An optional URL string pointing to the image displayed before the video plays.
   * `textTracks` (`Array<Object>`, optional): An optional array of text track objects that follow the structure of the Video.js [TextTrack](https://docs.videojs.com/texttrack) object.
   * Additional properties (like `title` or `description`) can be included, but note that the plugin will not utilize these properties.
 They can be used for custom implementations or metadata storage.
-* `index` (`number`, optional): The starting index in the playlist from which playback should begin.
-If omitted, the first video is loaded.
-If `-1`, no video is loaded.

 #### Returns
 * Returns the entire playlist array of `PlaylistItem` objects.
 If none of the provided items were valid, the previous state of the playlist array is returned.

 #### Events
-* Fires a `playlistchange` event after the contents of the playlist are changed and the current playlist item is set.
-This is triggered asynchronously as to not interrupt the loading of the first video.
+* Fires a `playlistchange` event after the contents of the playlist are changed.

 #### Example
 ```js